Nichols named ‘Champion of Transparency’

 “I am grateful to TPA for this honor.
-I believe local newspapers are essential for the communities not only in East Texas, but also across the state of Texas,” Senator Nichols said.
+I believe local newspapers are an essential form of communication all over Texas, but especially in East Texas,” said Senator Nichols.
 “I have and will continue to stand behind and support the needs of the newspapers within Senate District 3.”

-Senator Nichols was honored for his work in ensuring there is transparency in government by providing Texans with access to governmental meeting and records, as well as ensuring public notices, required of governmental bodies, are available in newspapers.
+Senator Nichols was honored for his work in ensuring there is transparency in government by providing Texans with access to governmental meetings and records.
+As well as ensuring public notices, which are required of governmental bodies, are made available in newspapers.

-First elected to the Texas Senate in 2007, Robert Nichols represents 19 counties including the greater part of East Texas.
+First elected to the Texas Senate in 2007, Robert Nichols represents 19 counties including the greater part of East Texas and Montgomery County.

 In the Texas Senate, Nichols serves as Chairman for the Transportation Committee.
-He also serves on the Senate Finance, Natural Resources and Economic Development, and Intergovernmental Relations Committees.
-He is a member of the Legislative Audit Committee and a former Vice Chairman of the Sunset Advisory Committee.
+He also serves on the Senate Finance, Administration, and Business and Commerce Committees.
+He is a member of the Legislative Audit Committee and is serving his third term on the Sunset Advisory Commission.

 The Texas Press Association is the voice of the state’s newspaper industry.
 The association promotes the welfare of Texas newspapers, encourages higher standards of journalism, and plays an important role in protecting the public’s right to know as an advocate of First Amendment liberties.
 TPA is one of the nation’s oldest and largest newspaper trade associations, representing more than 450 newspapers across the state.